Tonya Pinkins Replaces Niecy Nash in ABC's 'Women of the Movement' Recasting

-Tonya Pinkins is replacing Niecy Nash in ABC’s “Women of the Movement.”
+Tonya Pinkins (pictured above, left) has replaced Niecy Nash (above, right) in ABC’s “Women of the Movement.”
 Pinkins will now play Emmett Till’s grandmother, Alma, in the limited series.

 “Women of the Movement,” which has a six-episode order, centers on Mamie Till-Mobley (Adrienne Warren) and her mission for justice for son Emmett (Cedric Joe.)
 Emmett Till was a 14-year-old lynched in the Jim Crow South in 1955.